-University Hospitals’ egg and embryo tragedy: File a claim by March 4
+University Hospitals’ egg and embryo tragedy: The story

 In early March 2018, catastrophic events at a University Hospitals’ (UH) fertility center permanently changed the lives of approximately 950 patients and their families.

 A malfunction caused temperatures to rise in a freezer tank containing eggs and embryos.
 Nobody was present in the lab at the time of the incident.
 A remote alarm system—which would have alerted staff to the problem—was disabled